-‘Miss Iron Bum’ Bakhar Nabieva Gives Instagram A Revealing Eyeful Of Her Namesake In New Video
+‘Miss Iron Bum’ Bakhar Nabieva Gives Instagram A Very Revealing View Of Her Namesake In New Video

 “So I decided to change the situation, I was tired of people looking at me.
 I started going to the gym, and had no idea how to build an exercise routine correctly so I just started working on the physical part, and one day I woke up and looked in the mirror and I saw some muscles,” the star added.

-Bakhar now earns her cash by promoting on social media.
-Unsurprisingly, nutritional supplements appear to feature the most on the star’s feed.
+Bakhar now earns her cash by promoting brands on social media.
+Unsurprisingly, nutritional supplements appear to feature frequently on the star’s feed.

-Fans wishing to see more of Bakhar should follow her Instagram.
-The star recently made The Inquisitr‘s headlines for a locker room video where once again, those famous muscles were on show.
+Fans wishing to see more of Bakhar should follow her on Instagram.
+The star recently made The Inquisitr‘s headlines for a locker room video wherein, once again, those famous muscles were on show.

 Delivered To Your INBOX